Contact Us

 Activities outside of the classroom are offered to all children – irrespective of their level of need.

 Our Equality Policy promotes involvement of all of our learners in all aspects of the curriculum including activities outside the classroom.
-Where there are concerns for safety and access, a personalised risk assessment is carried out to consider if reasonable adjustments can be made to meet any additional needs; if appropriate parents/carers are consulted and involved in its planning.
-If a health and safety risk assessment suggests that an intensive level of 1:1 support is required, a parent/carer may also be asked to accompany their child during the activity in addition to the usual members of staff.
+Where there are concerns for safety and access, a personalised risk assessment is carried out to consider which reasonable adjustments can be made to meet any additional needs.
+If a health and safety risk assessment suggests that an intensive level of 1:1 support is required, a parent may also be asked to accompany their child during the activity in addition to the usual members of staff.

 How accessible is the school environment?

 We have an Accessibility Plan in place and where feasible, make reasonable adjustments to improve the accessibility of our environment to meet individual needs.
-Our policy and practice adheres to The Equality Act 2010.
-Disabled toilets which are located on the ground floor, enable wheelchair access for changing as well as for personal care.
-Unfortunately, the school has been built on two levels, with the top floor housing some of the KS2 classes.
-We monitor the languages spoken by families within our setting and make use of EAL support within MKET.
-We also endeavour to arrange for a translator to attend meetings when necessary.
+Our policy and practice adhere to The Equality Act 2010.
+Disabled toilets, which are located on the ground floor, enable wheelchair access for changing as well as for personal care.
+We monitor the languages spoken by families within our setting and make use of EAL support within MKET and endeavour to arrange for a translator to attend meetings whenever necessary.

 How do we prepare, welcome and support children who are joining New Chapter or moving on to another school?